 Black goes with just about anything.
 But when black and gold are paired together, they create a luxurious, classy and elegant feel to any brand that uses this colour palette.

-Forestal Coffee use these feelings on their coffee packaging to create a sense of exclusivity.
+Forestal Coffee use these feelings on their stand up pouches to create a sense of exclusivity.

 An appropriate sensation, as you can only buy their coffee at their coffee shop and online!
 The black and gold create that sense of class, while smaller labels toward the bottom are used to quickly identify the different types of coffee.

-Raven coffee also use black and gold predominantly in their branding and their coffee packaging design:
+Raven coffee also use black and gold predominantly in their branding and their packaging design:

 What’s interesting is that Raven uses more than the one shade of yellow - the large pale yellow area creates a different canvas, on to which black and other golden shades are used.